Q. Who is a lobbyist?

 Q. What are the registration procedures?

 A. Lobbyist registration forms may be downloaded from this web page.
 Forms may also be obtained in person from the Clerk of the Commission Office, 200 E. University Avenue, Monday through Friday, from 8:00 am - 5:00 pm.
-Completed registration forms may be returned in person to the Clerk of the Commission Office, located at 200 E. University Avenue, City Hall, or mailed to the Clerk of the Commission, P.O.
+Completed registration forms may be returned in person to the City Clerk's Office, located at 200 E. University Avenue, City Hall, or mailed to the City Clerk, P.O.
 Box 490, Station 18, Gainesville, Florida 32627.

 Q. Who is not required to register as a lobbyist?